My child’s school bus ride is too long!

 - First, check your state’s regs.
 Some states define this, many do not.
 That might be all the data you need.
 Also read your school district transportation policy.
 This is not defined by IDEA, so you will have to find other places where it is defined, if possible.

-- Identify/list/define why this long bus ride is detrimental to your child’s well being or accessing their education.
-Reasons might include dangerous situations due to Type 1 Diabetes or epilepsy, or the ride is so long that your child is hungry when they arrive at school or require medication.
+- Identify/list/define why this long bus ride is detrimental to your child’s well being or affecting their ability to access their education.
+Reasons might include dangerous situations due to Type 1 Diabetes or epilepsy.
+Or the ride is so long that your child is hungry when they arrive at school or require medication.

 - Be solution oriented: What would it take to make this situation better?
 Can the route be changed?
 What is required to add an aide?
 A camera on the bus?